Southern Maine

 (1775 - 1815, 1861 - 1865), Seavey's Island

-Originally a New Hampshire state militia earthwork fort once located on the southern end of Seavey's Island (near where the abandoned Naval Prison now sits at Sullivan Point) from 1775 to 1815.
+Originally a New Hampshire state militia earthwork fort once located on the southern end of Seavey's Island from 1775 to 1815.
 Rebuilt and regarrisoned in 1861 as an 11-gun 8-inch Rodman naval battery, manned by Negro sailors who were training at the Naval Shipyard.
+No remains, site marked.

 Another battery was built just to the west of here, on Henderson's Point, during the American Revolution.
 Fortifications were also put up on what was once Dennett's Island from 1801 to the 1840's.

-Established in 1898 on Seavey's Island was Camp Long, a Spanish POW camp, and Camp Heyward, a USMC training camp.
+Established in 1898 on Seavey's Island was Camp Long, a POW camp for Spanish sailors captured in Cuba; and Camp Heywood, for the returning U.S. Marines, located just north of Camp Long.
 The Portsmouth Naval Prison was built on the site of Camp Long in 1908.
-History of Portsmouth Naval Shipyard
+See also History of Portsmouth Naval Shipyard from Federation of American Scientists

 Kittery Garrison Houses

-In 1722 there were 30 (36 authorized) of these fortified houses but only three remain; William Whipple's Garrison (aka Robert Cutt's Garrison) (1665) on Whipple Road, Dennett's Garrison (1710) on Dennett Road, and Andrew Mitchell's Garrison (1665) on Mitchell Lane in Kittery Point.
+In 1722 there were 30 (36 authorized) of these fortified houses but only three remain intact today; William Whipple's Garrison (aka Robert Cutt's Garrison) (1665) on Whipple Road at Locke's Cove, Dennett's Garrison (1710) at 100 Dennett Road, and Andrew Mitchell's Garrison (1665) on Mitchell Lane at the head of Brave Boat Harbor in Kittery Point.
 These three are still private residences but the Mitchell house no longer has the garrison characteristics.
+The Mitchell House was recently restored and relocated by the Kittery Historical and Naval Society.
 Another garrison house from 1720 was the Newmarch Garrison.
-Other garrison houses in 1690 included the Morrell, Shapleigh, Hammond, Tutherly, Fernald, Alcott, Curtis, Wilson, Pepperrell, (see Fort McClary above) and Champernowne Garrisons. (see also Eliot, South Berwick, and Berwick Garrison houses)
+Other garrison houses listed in an April 1690 report included the John Morrell, John Shapleigh, William Tutherly, William Fernald, John Alcott, Joseph Curtis, Joseph Wilson, William Pepperrell, (see Fort McClary above) and Widow Champernowne Garrisons. (see also Eliot, South Berwick, and Berwick Garrison houses)

 Frank's Fort